Animals with webbed feet have evolved over thousands of years to have an amazing adaptation that helps them swim and survive in various environments.

 Many wetlands across their range have been drained or converted into farmland, which has resulted in a decline in their population.

-Conservation efforts are underway to protect and restore their habitat, and hunting regulations have been put into law to control their population.
+Conservation efforts are underway to protect and restore their habitat, and hunting regulations have been enacted to control their population.

 The Marbled Duck is an interesting bird that has adapted well to life in wetlands.
-Their webbed feet are crucial to their survival, allowing them to swim and forage efficiently.
+Its webbed feet are crucial to its survival, allowing it to swim and forage efficiently.

 Conservation efforts can help protect this beautiful species and ensure its survival for future generations.